The Big Pants (part three)

 But that was being hard on himself, which his sister had told him to stop doing.
 He had been eating a lot of oatmeal, trying to fill up on it; this latest endeavor just before the Sunday he’d called her and told her he was going to swallow a bottle of ibuprofen.
 Perry could laugh about it now, a little.
 He had a lot of medications to choose from.

 He had researched it on the internet, begun to wonder if a bottle would be enough for a man of his weight.
 Or whether he hadn’t been taking way too much to begin with.
 Ironic.
 But the misery was real, the reason he hadn’t thought it through.
-His nephew, he figured, found him an embarrassment, and if it seemed tempting to join in with a peer group, to laugh and keep secrets, he couldn’t have blamed the kid.
+His nephew, he figured, found him an embarrassment, and if it seemed tempting to join in with a peer group, to laugh and keep secrets, he couldn’t blame the kid.

 Telling Uncle Perry had been an act of heroism, not deserving of punishment.